Best Power Meter

 - Used – I might consider a nearly new Power Meter from a friend but I wouldn’t buy one secondhand.
 You might take some comfort from a manufacturer-refurbished power meter on special offer…or not.

 - Accurate or consistent for Jo Average? – Obviously, a consistently accurate product is best 😉 You can compare the data from one consistently accurate power meter to another consistently accurate power meter within the constraints of the stated/actual accuracies of each.
-But if you only have one power meter that is consistent then I reckon that’s OK…don’t worry about it too much unless you have more than one power meter.
+But if you only have one, consistent power meter then I reckon that’s OK… don’t worry about it too much unless you have more than one power meter.
 Don’t worry too much about ‘your old data becoming meaningless‘ when you buy a new power meter.
 Hopefully, you’ll be improving your power levels year-on-year so I don’t reckon that old data will be any use to most of you and, even if it was, I bet you would never look at it 😉 FWIW: I work on power zones broadly defined from my last 3 months’ worth of efforts.

 - A rear wheel, hub-based power meter is pretty much fixed to that wheel so what do you do for power when you get your disc wheel out on race day?
 What if discs are banned on race-day due to the wind?
 What if your ITU draft-legal race requires wheels to have spokes?
 If you are considering a hub-based solution then YOUR Best Power Meter solution is very likely to involve more than one power meter type OR two or 3 power meter hubs.